#1E1E1E

 1. Select a topic.

-Some students make the mistake of thinking they can select a topic and then just write everything they can find about it or that they should look for evidence that supports an opinion they already have.
+Some students make the mistake of thinking they can select a topic and then just write everything they can find about it, or they should look for evidence that supports an opinion they already have.
 But the process has to start with more tentative exploration.

 Selecting a topic is more like choosing a city to visit, finding a research question is like picking a restaurant, and writing a thesis statement is like ordering a menu item.
 The point is to start broad — but not too broad — then narrow in.